Learning the climate of dynamical systems with state-space systems: Density forecasting and dynamical systems on .

 \begin{remark} \normalfont Some caution must be taken when interpreting the bounds in Theorems \ref{thm:bd_ffhat_t_x} and \ref{thm:metric_space_conjugate_maps}.
 The Lyapunov exponents $\Lambda_{\hat{\varphi}}$ and $\lambda_{\hat{\varphi}}$ are fundamentally related to the expansion properties of the ergodic map $\hat{\varphi}$ along trajectories as time tends to infinity.
 For $\Lambda_{\hat{\varphi}}$, this takes place through Kingman's subadditive theorem \cite{kingman1968ergodic} used in the proof of Theorem \ref{thm:kifer_exp_def}, while for $\lambda_{\hat{\varphi}}$ this appears in Lemma \ref{lmm:bd_sum_prod} through Birkhoff's ergodic theorem.
 The bounds we give translate these statements about {\it limits at infinity} to statements about expansion at a {\it finite time horizon}.

 The consequences of this are twofold.
-On the one hand, the ambiguity that results from converting a statement about a limit as time tends to infinity to a finite time statement is absorbed in the constant $R$ in both bounds.
+On the one hand, the ambiguity that results from converting a statement about a limit as time tends to infinity to a finite time statement is absorbed in the constants $R$ and $\delta$ in both bounds.
+The constant $\delta>0$ is equivalent to the `leakage rate' in \cite{berry2022learning}.
+It gives us `space' around the limiting value of the divergence rate, requiring that this divergence at a finite time be within a $\delta-$distance of this limiting value.
+The constant $R$ depends on the initial condition $x$ and the leakage rate $\delta$.
+It arises from the constant $C$ in the proof of Lemma \ref{lmm:bd_sum_prod}, which deals with the finite number of terms before the growth rate is sufficiently close to its limit.
+Thus it is independent of the time horizon $T$.

 On the other hand, the proofs of Lemmas \ref{lmm:bd_sum_prod} and \ref{lmm:metric_space_conjugate_maps} require that the separation between trajectories up to each time step be sufficiently small before the bound can be shown for the following time step.
-Thus, the results should be interpreted as statements about the growth of the distance between trajectories {\it as long as they remain close}.
-Once the trajectories separate substantially, the proof no longer holds.
+Thus the constant $\varepsilon$ depends not only on the initial condition and leakage rate, but also on the desired time horizon.
+This constant controls the neighborhood of $\varphi$ in which $\hat{\varphi}$ must be for the bound to hold.
+A larger time horizon may necessitate a smaller neighborhood so that the required separation bounds hold up to time $T-1$.
+Thus, the results should be interpreted as statements about the growth rate of the distance between trajectories {\it as long as they remain close}.
+Once the trajectories separate substantially, the proof no longer holds, though it is possible that in practice the bound might still be valid.
+This is a limitation of Theorem \ref{thm:bd_ffhat_t_x}, and indeed also of the similar bounds presented in \cite{berry2022learning, RC22}.

 We also remark that it remains to develop an algorithm to accurately approximate the two metric Lyapunov exponents used in our bounds, given the dynamical system map.
 This constitutes a direction for further investigation.